RetClean: Retrieval-Based Data Cleaning Using Foundation Models and Data Lakes: System Architecture

 Take the following configuration as an example (refer to the $3^{rd}$ column in ``health.csv'' table in Figure~\ref{fig:overview}):

 Here, the user wants to impute the missing values (indicated by value = NULL) in the Gender column.
 The Name and Age columns are identified as the pivot columns.
-Assuming that these columns are not highly sensitive, the user asks \sys to use \chat to perform the missing value imputation task.
+Assuming that these columns are not highly sensitive, the user asks \sys to use a public model (e.g., GPT or Gemini) to perform the missing value imputation task.

 Another example of a configuration is (refer to the $4^{th}$ column in ``health.csv'' table):